nodrognaes/Regex/README.md

 # Matching an Email using Regular Expressions #

 Regular Expressions, or regex, are sequences of characters that form a search pattern.
-These can be helpful in codis, as they are used to confirm the presence of a specific pattern in a string.
+These can be helpful in coding, as they are used to confirm the presence of a specific pattern in a string, using letters, numbers, and special characters.
+This information can then be extracted from the text for various purposes.
+Some examples of regex include patterns for matching usernames, URL's, HEX values, and, for this tutorial's example, email addresses.

 ## Summary